Pico Technology: Products

-PC Software
+PC software

-The PicoScope PC software is provided free with every oscilloscope, and enables real-time signal acquisition and capture of waveforms on Microsoft Windows, Debian and Ubuntu platforms.
+The PicoScope PC software is provided free with every oscilloscope, and enables real-time signal acquisition and capture of waveforms on Microsoft Windows, Ubuntu, OpenSUSE and macOS platforms.
 PicoScope software enables analysis using FFT, a spectrum analyser, voltage-based triggers, and the ability to save/load waveforms to disk.
 PicoScope is compatible with Parallel port oscilloscopes and the newer USB oscilloscopes.

 The software has been described as "very good for laptops" and can be used with desktop or laptop PCs.
 The Linux version has been described as "lightyears ahead [of] Qpicoscope and other attempts at Linux scope software" and "well capable of replacing a professional benchtop scope".
 Beta versions of the software also work on the ARM-based BeagleBone Black and Raspberry Pi development hardware.

 PicoScope software enables real-time scope display with zooming and panning, and buffers captured waveforms on the PC to enable engineers to view previous measurements.
 PicoScope uses configurable triggers, which are available for digital and analogue waveforms.
 Triggers include pulse width, interval, window, window pulse width, level drop-out, window drop-out, runt pulse, variable hysteresis, and logic.
 Mixed signal variants combine digitised analogue triggers with edge and pattern triggering on the digital inputs.

 Screen size and resolution are unrestricted, and depend on the PC connected.
 For developers that require integration, PicoScope includes a free software development kit (SDK) with that can be programmed from C#, VB.NET, C++, Microsoft Excel, LabVIEW or MATLAB.